 - Monthly utility bill savings: $100 (on Gainesville Regional Utilities)

-* These values are for a typical roof mounted solar electric system installation performing at 85% site efficiency.
-Price includes equipment, installation, permits, and a web-based monitoring system.
+* These values are for a typical roof mounted solar panel electric system installation performing at 85% site efficiency.
+Price includes equipment (solar panels, inverters, etc), solar installation, permits, and a web-based solar monitoring system.
 Electricity prices are based on current rates for Gainesville Regional Utility customers.
-Return on investment calculations are based on an assumed 30% federal investment tax credit, a 28% federal tax bracket and a 4% annual inflation rate for electricity prices and are for illustrative purposes only.
+Return on investment calculations are based on an assumed 26% federal investment tax credit, a 25% federal tax bracket and a 3.4% annual inflation rate for electricity prices and are for illustrative purposes only.
 We recommend that any financial calculations be reviewed by a qualified accountant or financial adviser.